 We really can build anything.
 Our biggest opportunity is leveraging the success of our extraordinary projects.
 The structural, architectural, and technological feats that are awe-inspiring.

 Our leadership comes from an era that embraces technology.
 We understand we have to innovate and evolve.
 Technology does not live in its own silo.
 Innovation spans departments— we are all responsible for continuous improvement.

-When I drive into work every morning, I’m most excited about working with my precon team — I could not ask for a better group of people to work with.
+When I drive into work every morning, I’m most excited about working with our team members — I could not ask for a better group of people to work with.
 Hardworking, diligent, the best of the best.
-These people are not back-of-house resources; they’re our future chief estimators.
+Everyone is committed to “Raising the Bar” and living our corporate values.